SatelliteShorelines/project_merbok/README.md

 Directory structure

-Shown below is an the example for a shoreline section from:
+Shown below is an example for a shoreline section from:

 Global Region G1 (US)